 Your lending institution, along with FSA’s Beginning Farmer Program, could also offer some possible financing options including the Down Payment Program and the 50/50 Joint Financing Program.
 With the down payment program, you would place a certain amount down, usually 5% with 45/50 Joint Financing between FSA and your lending institution.
 With the 50/50 Joint Financing Program, there is no down payment and the loan is financed jointly through the FSA and your financial institution.
 Loan availability is subject to borrower meeting eligibility and credit guidelines.

 If you decide to apply as an entity, all members must be related by either blood or marriage and all must be considered beginning farmers.
 To be considered a beginning farmer, an applicant must not have operated a farm for more than will 10 years.
 The applicant must have at least 3 years’ experience on the business side of the farm and sustainably participate in the operation.
-The property being purchased must not be greater than 30 percent of the median size farm in the county.
+The property being purchased must not be greater than 30 percent of the average size farm in the county.
 Applicants must also meet loan eligibility requirements and credit guidelines.

 If you are interested in one of these loans, find a FSA Preferred Lender.
 Utilizing a Preferred Lender for your loan means a faster loan approval!
 These lenders are also very familiar and knowledgeable on FSA loans and can help you choose one that is right for you.
 You can find a list of Preferred Lenders by calling your local FSA office.

 Kathy Daily is the Managing Director of First Financial Bank’s Farm and Ranch Division.
 Mrs. Daily has been an agricultural lender for over 25 years.

 The link you clicked is provided as a courtesy.
 We don’t endorse or control the content of the site you’re about to visit.

 Click the link above to continue or CANCEL